When thinking about the transformation you offer,

 Emily Walker, a course creation expert, shares all the different ways you can create a course or transformational program, knowing that the transformation can be as small as developing a new skill set or as big as a million-dollar mindset shift.

-hat it means and looks like to create a transformational program.
+Read on to see what it means and looks like to create a transformational program.

 What’s the core of a transformational program?